 With a stimulating environment and the right adult interactions, children are more likely to develop curiosity and creativity.

-7. Preschool students get to make choices.
+7. Lets children make choices.

 Preschool children get to choose which activities they participate in.
 That means they not only get to follow their interests but also learn decision-making skills and responsibility.
 Children are encouraged to make their own choices.